tsaizhenling/luna/README.md

 **limitations**

 * has a dependency on mobile API search functionality and by extension, solr's product indexing
-* only able to find good open-source lemmatizers for english at the moment. luna will not work so well for other languages(yet)
+* only able to find good open-source lemmatizers for english at the moment. luna will not work so well for other languages(for now)

 ### sampleGenerator - helper to generate sample data for testing